csumbBigData/csumbBigData.github.io/_posts/2016-5-10-tools_wordcount.md

 The reducer's job is a lot easier, thanks to the work being done by all of the data nodes.
 Each node returns a list, so the reducer must be smart about how it tallies the results.

-It must only parse the lists, and keep track of which store is being processed.
+Because all the lists are sorted, before they get here, the reducer must only parse the lists, and keep track of which store is being processed.
 When a new store is encountered, the sum for the old store can be returned.

     import sys